ai-mbl/image_restoration/README.md

-# Image Regression: denoising and splitting
+# Image Restoration: denoising and splitting

-Welcome to the Image Regression exercises.
+Welcome to the Image Restoration exercises.
 In this part of the course, we will explore how to use deep learning to denoise images, with examples of widely used algorithm for both supervised and unsupervised denoising.
 We will also explore the difference between unstructured and structured noise, or between UNet (which you are familiar with